-We receive lots of emails from people asking us- how do I go about building my own shipping container home?
+We receive lots of emails from people asking us how to get started constructing a building out of shipping containers.

-So to answer this question, here at containerhomeplans.org we’ve asked 23 shipping container home owners to reveal to us what you really need to know by asking this question:
+So to answer this question, we asked 23 shipping container building owners to reveal to us what you really need to know.

-- How to purchase the correct shipping containers (5 votes)
+- how to purchase the correct shipping containers

-- The importance of building regulations and planning: (5 votes)
+- the importance of building regulations and planning

 1. PV14 House

-Matt Mooney, a principal at Corgan based in Texas, decided for his next home he wanted to use shipping containers.
-More than 14 containers were used in total to build this goliath 3,700 square foot home.
+Matt Mooney, a principal at Corgan, based in Texas, decided to use shipping containers for his next home.
+More than fourteen containers were used in total to construct this Goliath 3,700 square foot home.

 It has three bedrooms, 3.5 bathrooms and an outdoor swimming pool to name but a few of the features!